ignotaC/smallsoft/README.md

 inside the directory of your makefile.
 In the end you just copy what ever you like to your env PATH

+To clear stuff run make clear  ( it removes objects and binary )